-Figure 11: Suggested No-Go area
+Figure 10: Suggested No-Go areas highlighted in red.

 Demarcation of the site camp

 The area chosen for the site camp and associated facilities must be the minimum area reasonably required to accommodate the site camp facilities, and which will involve the least disturbance to the environment.
 It is recommended that easily accessible, transformed areas are used for the site camp.
 Site selection must be done in consultation with the ECO.